tsypuk/aws_dynamo_import/README.md

-# Import into existing table from AWS DynamoDB Export
+# Import into existing DynamoDB Table from AWS DynamoDB Export located in S3

 ## Problem statement